magahet/dva/hw/hw2/hw2_report.md

 - The distribution shows the most common diamond price is around $750.
 - There is a non-linear decrease in availability as the price increases.
 The effect makes the availability of $12,000 diamonds not much different than $18,000 diamonds.
 - There is a slight uptick in availability for diamonds in the $4,000 to $5,000 range.
+- There is a small price range with a noticeable gap in available (~$1,500).
 - Proportions between colors are somewhat consistence for the various prices.
 This can also be seen in the prices histogram with color facets in Figure \ref{diamond_ggpairs}.